Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-04-07-Buck-Battery-Eliminator.markdown

 <!-- outline-start -->

-The Buck converter is intended to provide a 3.3V power source, suitable for use as an AAA/AA battery eliminator, or general power source.
+The Buck converter is intended to provide a 3.3V power source, suitable for use as an AAA/AA battery eliminator, or general power source for electronics.
 The TLV62569 buck converter IC provides a small and efficient device suitable to fit in the footprint of two AA batteries when paired with a small Lithium cell.